adeoke/docker_maven_run/README.md

 $ docker build -t startshell .
 ```

-Which will create an image named startshell.
+Which will create an image named *startshell*.
-The final part of buil process runs the shell script which simple runthe maven command.
+The final part of build process runs the shell script.
+The commands in the shell script runs all the tests in the project.

-To verify that the test has run you can run the container and check the target directory contents for the surefire output.
+To verify that the test has completed can run the container and check the target directory contents for the surefire output.

 ```console
 $ docker run -it --name testcon startshell sh
 ```

+If you see the target directory then thats all.

 Job Done!